thapaliya123/Generative-AI-With-Large-Language-Models/week1/README.md

 _**At this point, I want you to encourage to take look at [Jay Alammar "The illustrated transformer"](https://jalammar.github.io/illustrated-transformer/) for interactive visualizations.**_

+## Prompting and Prompt Engineering
+- The text you fed into the model is called `prompt`.
+- The act of generating text is called `inference`.
+- The output text is know as `completion`.
+- The length of the longest sequence of tokens that a LLM can use to generate a completion token is known as context window of a LLM.
+- Prompt Engineering  is the practice of crafting effective queries or inputs referred to as prompts to guide AI to deliver the most accurate and useful answer.
+- For the good answer, we generally add examples inside the prompt that helps LLMs to generalize based on the provided examples.
+Hence, providing examples inside the context window or prompts is called as `incontext-learning`

+- Instructor talks about 3 different scenarios:
+    1. `Zero Shot Inference`
+    ```
+    > Here no example is provided in the prompt
+    Classify this review:
+    I loved this movie!
+    Sentiment:
+    ```

+    2. `One Shot Inference`
+    > Here one example is provided in the prompt.
+    ```
+    Classify this review:
+    I loved this movie!
+    Sentiment: Positive

+    Classify this review:
+    I don't like this chair.
+    Sentiment:
+    ```

+    3. `Few Shot Inference`
+    > Here few examples are provided in the prompt
+    ```
+    Classify this review:
+    I loved this movie!
+    Sentiment: Positive

+    Classify this review:
+    I don't like this chair.
+    Sentiment:  Negative

+    Classify this review:
+    Who would use this product?
+    Sentiment:
+    ```

+**`As per the Instructor, Largest models are good at zero-shot inference with no examples, where as Smaller models can benefit from one-shot or few-shot inference.
+You need to go for fine-tuning if your model is not performing well even with 5 or 6 examples.`**